locka99/cpp-to-rust-book/features_of_rust/types.md

 ## Rust

-Rust benefits from integer types that unambiguously denote their signedness and width in their name.
+Rust benefits from integer types that unambiguously denote their signedness and width in their name - `i16`, `u8` etc.

 They are also extremely terse making it easy to declare and use them.
 For example a `u32` is an unsigned 32-bit integer.
 An `i64` is a signed 64-bit integer.